 NURS 620-3 Quantitative Research in Nursing and Health This course introduces students to a range of quantitative research designs, methods and statistical approaches that are commonly used in nursing practice, nursing education and health care.
-This course exposes students to the methodological tools required to undertake a thesis.
+This course exposes students to methodological tools.